esp8266/Arduino/doc/ota_updates/readme.rst

 Advanced updater
 ^^^^^^^^^^^^^^^^

-For advanced update management a script needs to run at the server side, for example a PHP script.
-At every update request the ESP sends some information in HTTP headers to the server.
+For advanced update management a script (such as a PHP script) needs to run on the server side.
+On every update request, the ESP sends some information in HTTP headers to the server.

 Example header data: